6 Essential Tips for Managing Your Jewelry Inventory

-How much inventory should a jewelry business own and how do you manage it?
+How much jewelry inventory should you own and how do you manage it?

-It saves you money by avoiding dead stock or obsolete inventory
+- It saves you money by avoiding the dead stock or obsolete inventory.

 Dead stocks are items that remain unsold when it should’ve been sold already and cannot be sold anymore.
 In the jewelry industry, especially in fashion or costume jewelry trade, dead stocks may comprise of pieces that had gone out of style or season.
 It becomes irrelevant to the market; therefore, its value declines.